Our next courses for English speaking clients

 • Previous crop and forest contamination

-• Plant selection: tree species, plant age, plant quality
+• Plant selection: plant age, plant quality

 • Bibliography and on-line information sources